 A man who loves a goal

 Dreaming and reflecting are where goals start, according to Brad McGee.
-He says you need to look carefully at your dreams and work out which are realistic according to various success markers - like feedback from someone you respect for instance.
+He says you need to look carefully at your dreams and decide which are realistic according to various success markers - like feedback from someone you respect, for instance.

 “So then you start thinking, if this is going to happen when’s it going to happen?
 And then you’ve got a date.
-And once you’ve got a date, then you just work backwards,” says Brad.
+And once you’ve got a date, then you just work backwards,” McGee says.

 “If you’ve got to make it happen by that date, what will you be doing the day before?
 And the week before, and the month before?
 And suddenly you’re back to where you are right now, today.
 And then the beautiful thing is, you know exactly what you need to do tomorrow,” he says.

-Even for a guy this hugely motivated, he’s had his moments - like during the gruelling Tour De France, which is three weeks long and goes for 3600 kilometres.
-“You get to the point where, after multiple days of sheer battery… you’re just destroyed.”
-At that point, it’s hard just getting out of bed Brad says, knowing you have to do it all again, and do it well.
+Even for a guy this hugely motivated, he’s had his moments - like during the gruelling Tour de France, which is three weeks long and goes for 3600 kilometres.
+“You get to the point where, after multiple days of sheer battery, you’re just destroyed.”
+At that point, it’s hard just getting out of bed he says, knowing you have to do it all again, and do it well.

 His trick?
 Before you get up, spend time sitting there reflecting on the day.
 "There's going to be some hardship, there's going to be some tears and sweat and it's going to be really tough.
 But there's also going to be a sense of achievement… if you achieve your plan for the day.
 And suddenly you realise your legs are moving and you're standing up and you're looking for a cup of coffee and it's 'let's go'."